Opportunities for current students

-In general there are two different ways to study abroad: as an exchange students or on your own.
+In general there are two different ways to study abroad: as an exchange student or on your own.

 Study abroad as an exchange student

 If you are a Bachelor's or Master's student interested in exchange studies, you must first ask your programme coordinator whether the programme allows exchange and if so, which semester(s) of the study programme is (are) preferable.

 You then apply for an exchange through your faculty.
 Eligibility requirements, application instructions and deadlines may vary between faculties.
 Please check your faculty's website for more information.